 Indian Movies That Remade in Two or More Languages: India is a huge country with people from varying cultures, languages, religions, or communities.
 In spite of such barriers or boundaries set all across this largest democracy of the world, there is one media or platform that connects us all.
 This media is Cinema.

 The Indian Film Industry is also divided into different regions based on their specific languages.
-Nevertheless, we are still connected because of Cinema as we like similar entertainment, whether it’s a musical romantic film, action comedy or suspense thriller, we enjoy it all.
+Nevertheless, we are still connected because of Cinema as we like similar entertainment, whether it’s a musical romantic film, action comedy, or suspense thriller, we enjoy it all.
 To some extent, Bollywood, which is the core of Indian Film Industry, has brought us together as one community, but it also had its limits owing to the language barriers, especially in the South.

 Once a genre is successful in any industry, it prompts every filmmaker across the country to produce different movies targeting the same genre in different languages.
-Following such trends often turn out to be fruitful in the long run because the audience who don’t understand a specific language now can watch a popular movie in their own language with their own superstars and enjoy it.
+Following such trends often turns out to be fruitful in the long run because the audience who don’t understand a specific language now can watch a popular movie in their own language with their own superstars and enjoy it.

 Don (Hindi) Starring Shahrukh Khan

-Kadha Parayumbol (Malayalam)
+Kadha Parayumbol (Malayalam) (Original Film)

 In the Hindi remake of the movie, these actors were replaced by Irrfan Khan and Shahrukh Khan respectively.
 Owing to the impact of the emotional story, the movie was also remade into Tamil as Kuselan in 2009.

 Wanted is a 2009 Bollywood movie directed by Prabhu Deva and starring Salman Khan in the lead role.
-The film, that actually rebuilt the failing career of Salman Khan, was actually an official remake of Telugu blockbuster Pokiri starring Mahesh Babu in the lead role.
+The film, which actually rebuilt the failing career of Salman Khan, was actually an official remake of the Telugu blockbuster Pokiri starring Mahesh Babu in the lead role.

 Ulta Palta 69 (Bengali)